Forairaaaaa/arduino_lite/README.md

 # Arduino Lite
-Keep arduino as a simple api wrapper component for IDF, disable global instances by default
+Try to keep arduino as a simple wrapper component for IDF, disable global instances by default